-We analyze model performance in simulating the mean state, annual cycle, and amplitude and structure of variability.6 There are 10 mean state diagnostics (two variables \times five regions).
+We analyze model performance in simulating the mean state, annual cycle, and amplitude and structure of variability.
+There are 10 mean state diagnostics (two variables × five regions).
 Each mean state metric is simply a measure of the absolute value of the climatological annual-mean model bias.
 The 10 annual cycle diagnostics involve the correlations between the simulated and observed climatological mean annual cycle patterns.
-The 50 variability metrics7 are measures of model skill in simulating the amplitude and pattern of observed variability on monthly, interannual, and decadal timescales.
+The 50 variability metrics are measures of model skill in simulating the amplitude and pattern of observed variability on monthly, interannual, and decadal timescales.
 The rationale for examining model performance on different timescales is that model variability errors are complex and frequency-dependent (29).

-All 70 metrics are normalized by some measure of the inter-model standard deviation of the statistical property being considered.
-This normalization allows us to combine information from the mean, annual cycle, and variability metrics.
-Details regarding the definition and calculation of our model performance metrics are given
+All 70 metrics are normalized by the intermodel standard deviation of the statistical property being considered.
+This allows us to combine information from the mean, annual cycle, and variability metrics as well as from different climate variables and geographical regions.
+Details regarding the definition and calculation of our model performance metrics are given in the supporting information (SI) Appendix.